mikemiller442/RiemannianOptimization/README.md

 # RiemannianOptimization
 Estimates Convolutional Neural Networks (CNNs) with orthogonal weight constraints on the dense layers.
-Using Riemannian gradient descent as the optimization algorithm.
+Uses Riemannian gradient descent as the optimization algorithm.